MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 ## Scenario 3: Integrate a dedicated barcode scanner

-This scenario integrates the use of professional hardware barcode scanners, like Zebra or Datalogic, with the mobile app.
-The design is aimed at enhancing the efficiency of users, like warehouse employees, who need to scan many items at a time.
+This scenario enables the use of professional hardware barcode scanners, like Zebra or Datalogic, with the mobile app.
+The design is aimed at enhancing the efficiency of users, like warehouse employees, who need to scan many items in short period a time.
 While the user scans a series of items, the system processes the incoming barcodes. <!-- offering greater flexibility to developers.--> <!--It supports hardware barcode scanners, such as Zebra or Datalogic, that run on Android 11 and above. -->

 A significant feature of this scenario is that it allows for scanning barcodes and creating a document without the need for user interaction with the UI.
 When a barcode is scanned, the value is transmitted to the Business Central mobile app and subsequently to the AL code.
 The AL code then processes the decoded barcode after intercepting an event from the Android device.

+The tasks for  enabling a dedicated barcode scanner bling a dedciates

-TheSetup per page, meaning that multiple providers can be registered.
-However, incoming barcodes are always sent to the current page.​
+Barcode scanning is set per page, which means that multiple barcode providers can be registered.
+However, incoming scanned barcodes are always sent to the current page open in the mobile app.​

 AL developers need to explicitly instruct Business Central app to start listening for incoming barcodes.
 By default the Business Central app listens to these events from the barcode scanner: